Technology for solo practitioners 2: Going paperless

 Connecting to another computer

 There are various software programs that allow you to connect to (for example) your office computer from your laptop, using the internet.
 These will allow you to run programs on your office computer, controlling it from your laptop - or iPad; there is at least one app for the iPad that allows you to access your home computer and run programs there, using the iPad as a remote display and keyboard.
-These can be useful but are limited in that you must be connected to the internet to run the programs or access documents: not so helpful when you’re in a mobile black spot.
+These can be useful but are limited in that you must be connected to the internet to run the programs or access documents: not so helpful when you're in a mobile black spot.
+There is also a slightly increased security risk for the office or home computer, as you need to leave this computer on and connected to the internet with a program running on it that allows you to access it remotely.
+Unless your passwords are good, that means someone else with less than pure intentions might just possibly stumble across your computer and use the same computer to access it, if they can figure out your password.

-Email: wherever, whenever
+Email: Wherever, whenever

-So that’s your documents and reference material available anywhere you want it.
-The next step is email: clearly you can access email whenever and wherever you have internet access, but the trick for a solo practitioner is making sure that this means full access to emails - so that any “sent” emails and archived emails in particular are accessible, no matter how and where you are getting at your email.
-For this to work, you need to make sure you have an IMAP email system; most email providers offer IMAP and POP3.
-The difference between them is that POP3 email is removed from the email server when you first read it - this means that you can’t read it on any other computer.
+So that's your documents and reference material available anywhere you want it.
+The next step is email: clearly you can access email whenever and wherever you have internet access, but the trick for a solo practitioner is making sure that this means full access to emails - so that any 'sent' emails and archived emails in particular are accessible, no matter how and where you are getting at your email.

 Back-up